USC-Office-of-Sustainability/SustainabilityResearchFinder/SDGDatasets/README.md

 Output: CSV files with the same name in /FormattedData with two columns: SDG and Text as "[TITLE]...[KEYWORDS]...[ABSTRACT]..."

 For suggested keywords:
-Reads a CSV file of keywords and split the SDGs/goals such that each row only has 1 SDG that share the same keyword.
+Reads a CSV file of keywords and splits the SDGs/goals such that each row only has 1 SDG that shares the same keyword.
 Outputs a CSV file with two columns: SDG and keyword.